Critical Friends Group® Virtual Coaches' Training:

 - Join Zoom using a computer (desktop or laptop) rather than a mobile device.
 Otherwise you will miss key experiences.

-- If you have one, use a headset with a microphone rather than using the microphone and speaker on your device.
+- Bring a headset with a microphone rather than using the microphone and speaker on your device.
 This ensures that we’ll all be able to hear one another well, that you will not inadvertently interrupt others, that background noise will not disturb the group, nor the group disturb others in your local environment.

 - Keep your camera on, especially in breakouts, unless you experience bandwidth/connectivity issues.
 Being able to see one another, read facial expressions, and feel “seen” are all vital parts of this work.
-We respect your privacy if you need to use a virtual background, but it’s important to see your face as much as we can.
+We respect your privacy if you need to use a virtual background or throw a sheet over your background, but it’s important to see your face as much as we can.
 However, if your Internet or WiFi connectivity causes disruption for you, you may turn off your camera while in the large group space.
 We hope you’ll be able to participate with camera on in breakouts.

 - There are a few more tech agreements, which we'll introduce on Day 1.